vllm-project/vllm/docs/source/getting_started/xpu-installation.rst

     $ VLLM_TARGET_DEVICE=xpu python setup.py install

 .. note::
     - FP16 is the default data type in the current XPU backend.
+The BF16 data type will be supported in the future.